This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Type 2 diabetes

 is a disease that affects how your child's body uses glucose (sugar).
 Normally, when the blood sugar level increases, the pancreas makes more insulin.
 Insulin helps move sugar out of the blood so it can be used for energy.
 Type 2 diabetes develops because either the body cannot make enough insulin, or it cannot use the insulin correctly.
-After many years, your child's pancreas may stop making insulin.
+Diabetes cannot be cured but it can be controlled.

 Common symptoms include the following:

 Your child may have had high blood sugar levels for a long time before symptoms appear.
 Your child may have no symptoms or any of the following: